Porcheee/Porcheee/README.md

-- 👋 Hi, I’m @Porcheee
+- 👋 Hi, I’m @Portia
-- 👀 I’m interested in ...
+- 👀 I’m interested in discovering new things
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning as a Criminologist
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on someone who has a good humor
-- 📫 How to reach me ...
+- 📫 How to reach me, just dm me.

 <!---
 Porcheee/Porcheee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.